I wait behind an old fashioned, green painted, heavy iron British Rail gate.

 We get some bicycles.

-Cycle out towards the countryside that surrounds Hull – the pretty rustic flatness that lies out there.
+We cycle out towards the countryside that surrounds Hull – the pretty rustic flatness that lies out there.
 Arcadia with that strange touch of Dutch flavour.

 Travelling back up north through the town though, past Pearson Park, I see a family coming out of Larkin’s old house.
 I cycle over.